Join us to chat about all things related to London transport on our new Facebook group, Londonist Roundel Ramblings — everyone welcome.

 Well, it depends on your perspective — and where you're starting (and measuring) from.
 On the one hand, it's no further from the West End than the Tower of London, or Old Street station.
 Paddington is just 12 minutes from Charing Cross by Bakerloo line.
 Yet if you're venturing to the area from Bank or Bankside, for example, then it is a bit of a drag.

-Whatever, the notion of Paddington as 'somewhere out in the sticks' is bound to change when the Elizabeth line is up and running — from December 2018.
+Whatever, the notion of Paddington as 'somewhere out in the sticks' is bound to change when the Elizabeth line is up and running — from autumn 2019.
 Tottenham Court Road will be just 4 minutes away; Liverpool Street 10 minutes.
 Maybe, finally, we'll be able to convince our friends to join us for a tipple in Paddington, and they won't equate it with deepest, darkest Peru.